maulanaady/AquaTech-User-Activity-Analysis/README.md

 +	Open google cloud consoles, and navigate to bigquery.
 Execute the query for the SQL commands in the *./ddl_table.sql* file.

 ### DBT
-+	Update sources.database in the **./de-project/airflow/data/dbt/user_activity/models/staging/schema.yml** file according to your project Id.
++	Update sources.database in the **./airflow/data/dbt/user_activity/models/staging/schema.yml** file according to your project Id.
 +	We will use the *materialize = incremental* configuration for the DAU and MAU tables to handle "late arriving data".

 ### Airflow
 + Preparation
-  - Airflow will be deployed using Docker, so make sure Docker is installed on your machine/VM.
+  - Airflow will be deployed using Docker (specifically docker compose), so make sure Docker (and docker compose plugin) is installed on your machine/VM.
   - Copy the service-account.json file to the **./airflow/data** folder (to be used in creating a Google Cloud connection in Airflow).
   - Navigate to the **./airflow directory** and execute
     ```
+    chmod ugo+w data
+    mkdir -p logs
+    mkdir -p config
+    mkdir -p plugins
-    docker-compose up -d
+    docker compose up -d
     ```
   - Ensure all services are up and running (`docker ps`).
   - DBT commands will be executed via Airflow, so we need to install dbt-bigquery and astronomer-cosmos in the airflow worker and scheduler containers: